SB-DA/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/78935551/113495778-a3a48800-94c1-11eb-9f9b-5983745c570b.png)

 ## Summary
-- By focusing on Rural and Suburban cities Pyber can yield more profits as the average per ride is higher in these cities compared to Urban cities.
+- By focusing on Rural and Suburban cities Pyber can yield more profits as the average fare per ride is higher in these cities compared to Urban cities.
+-